IndigoUnited/node-couchnode/README.md

 `keyAlreadyExists`, but if you try to `unlock` a key with the wrong CAS, you get a `temporaryError`.

+- `append`ing / `prepend`ing to an inexistent key will generate an `Error` with
+code `18`, which isn't even properly documented, but with some exploring you discover that it is `LIBCOUCHBASE_NOT_SUPPORTED`, even though there is already a `keyNotFound` error code.

 ## Introduction

 The *rant* should give you a good understanding of the motivation behind this